zhousarah/azure-compute-docs/articles/virtual-machines/azure-vm-watch.md

 ---
 title: Azure VM Watch
 description: Learn how to use Azure VM Watch service offering
-author:      iamwilliew # GitHub alias ms.author:   iamwilliew # Microsoft alias ms.service: azure-virtual-machines
+author:      iamwilliew
+ms.author:   wwilliams
+ms.service: azure-virtual-machines
 ms.topic: conceptual
 ms.date:     09/20/2024
 ---

-## Azure VM watch - Enhancing VM Health Monitoring
+# Azure VM watch - Enhancing VM Health Monitoring

 Azure VM watch is a standardized, lightweight, and adaptable in-VM service offering a uniform data model for collecting and transmitting health signals from virtual machines and scale sets.
 It is integrated into Application Health (link) to provide ease of use and manageability for customers.
 In addition, VM watch is offered at no additional cost for customers.
 Some key benefits of VM watch include:

 - Improve overall customer experience on the platform
 - Improve outage detection and recovery times

-# VM watch Monitoring Specifics
+## VM watch Monitoring Specifics

 - **Seamlessly Integrated**: VM watch is made available through the Application Health Extension (link)
 - **Compatibility:** VM watch operates seamlessly on both Linux and Windows environments.
 Also, VM watch is suitable for individual VMs and VMSS VMs alike.